-S-Finanzgruppe's maintains sufficient liquid assets within the sector to balance the market funding dependence of Landesbanks and enjoys a strong covered bond franchise.
-At end-2017, liquid assets were \in 688 billion and included \in 86 billion in cash, \notin 271 billion due from banks and a \notin 331 billion securities portfolio (2016: combined \notin 671 billion).
+S-Finanzgruppe's maintains ample liquid assets within the sector to balance the market funding dependence of Landesbanks and enjoys a strong covered bond franchise.
+At end-2017 (lastest available figure), liquid assets were €688 billion and included €86 billion in cash, €271 billion due from banks and a €331 billion securities portfolio (2016: combined €671 billion).